hluk/CopyQ/docs/scripting-api.rst

        var f = new File('README.md')
        if (!f.openReadOnly())
-         raise 'Failed to open the file: ' + f.errorString()
+         throw 'Failed to open the file: ' + f.errorString()
        var bytes = f.readAll()

    Following code writes to a file in home directory.